 This is hands down the best book on Sass if you want to learn the most important parts of the Sass language that will help you architect a good application.

-Miriam and Hugo have become some of the most notable creators of Sass plugins and best practices.
+Miriam and Kitty have become some of the most notable creators of Sass plugins and best practices.

 - Foreword –